Daniel523-dev/FTP/README.md

 - Client re-sync: can max out a CPU core on both machines (client + server)

 Re-sync operations are CPU-intensive and will heavily load both systems.
+## Compatibility Warning
+ - Server.py is designed for fedora linux, and WILL NOT WORK ON WINDOWS
+ - Client.py is primarily designed for linux, but should work on Windows
 ## 🔐 Security Overview

 - After AES session key generation, **all communication is encrypted end-to-end**.